National law · source: Normattiva

 10 · Official source

-Primary source to be cited: Normattiva, consolidated text in force.
+Primary source to cite: Normattiva, text in force.
 Publication: Official Gazette of the Italian Republic, General Series No. 223 of 25 September 2025.

 Open the official source on Normattiva